 This shower chair by MJM International is of the rolling type.
 The only form of assembly required is that of installing its wheels onto its legs.
 Made with healthcare grade polymer plastic, the chair is mildew resistant and also anti-bacterial.
 Its mesh backrest is comfortable, dries quickly, and also has a pocket for storage.

-Its soft seat provides maximum comfort, and its cutout design can simplify toilet usage as well.
+The soft seat provides maximum comfort, and its cutout design can simplify toilet usage as well.
 Hand grips are non-slip, and the chair also has additional reinforcements on the areas where extra weight may be distributed for optimal stability.

 Its plastic seat prevents water buildup with drainage holds.
 You can adjust the height of the chair as well.
 The chair’s legs are capped off with rubber to stay in place when the seat is folded back down.